Best Sleeping Position

 This is also the best pillow for back sleepers.
 There are many types on the market, be sure you have one with two lobes as in pillows one-size doesn’t work for everyone.
 Dual lobes let you choose the lobe size best for you.
 You must keep your head aligned without jutting the head forward or tilting it back.

 The best pillow for stomach sleepers?
 There’s not, most stomach sleepers should try methods to retrain their sleeping posture.
+Get a pillow for side sleepers and knee support as described earlier and begin retraining your body to find restful comfort on your side.

-Whether you’re sleeping or standing – posture matters.
+Posture isn’t just about standing up straight, whether you’re sleeping or standing – posture matters.